lundqvistr/manual_medfak_research_data/manual.md

 ### Import of files from others
 It is common to have datasets coming from other sources: Socialstyrelsen, other data bases and the like, where their export is done into files in formats you do not use yourself.
 For example are files from Socialstyrelsen often SAS files, and you might work wth SPSS, Stata or R. Files of this kind can almost always be imported directly into your statistical software.

 There can still be problems though depending on the structure in the files you receive.
 One common example is when a numeric variabels such as dates are formatted as "string" variables rather than numeric variables.
-Such variables can ususally be converted into the format you need, but the time needed for such conversions can be quite demanding.
+Such variables can usually be converted into the format you need, but the time needed for such conversions can be quite demanding.

-As a general rule, try to communicate with the organization, preferably _before_ they send files to you, with the original files in order to see if they can send files in formats which are as easy for you to work with as possible.
-Do not simply accept files of the format they use.
+As a general rule, try to communicate with the organization, preferably _before_ they send files to you, in order to see if they can send files in formats which are as easy for you to work with as possible.
+Do not simply accept files in the format they use.

 Another advice is to see if you can get the source to send files in both _their_ preferred format and other formats.
 It might be possible for them to send SPSS, Stat or R data files.
 They can also always export data files into non-proprietary formats such as comma or tab-delimited files.
 You can always import such files yourself.
 In this process, you are usually able to control the finer details of the import, so even it this could be seen as a rather laborious workaround, it can still take less time than converting variables _after_ import.